+Scoring

-Judges are asked to evaluate specific criteria in scoring a case's overall effectiveness, and to provide separate scores analysing specific attributes on the following:
+Judges are asked to evaluate specific criteria in scoring a case's overall effectiveness, and to provide separate scores analyzing specific attributes on the following:

-Challenge, Context & Objectives 23.3%

-Insights & Strategy 23.3%

-Bringing the Strategy & Idea to Life 23.3%
+CHALLENGE, CONTEXT & OBJECTIVES 23.3

+INSIGHTS & STRATEGY 23.3

+BRINGING THE STRATEGY & IDEA TO LIFE 23.3

-Results 30%
+RESULTS 30%

 The judges' scores determine which entries become finalists and which finalists are awarded a Gold, Silver or Bronze Effie.
-Each level - Gold, Silver, Bronze, finalist - has a minimum score required in order to be eligible for advancement.
-It is possible that a category may produce one, two, three or four winners of any level or perhaps no winners at all.

-NOTE: The Grand Effie trophy is awarded by a special jury that reviews the highest scoring gold winners of the year.
+Each level - Gold, Silver, Bronze, finalist has a minimum score required be eligible for advancement.
+A category may produce several winners of any level or perhaps no winners at all.
+NOTE: The Grand Effie trophy is awarded by a special jury that reviews the gold winners of the year.

-JUDGING PROCESS
+Judging Process

-Because judges evaluate up to 20 cases, clear, concise, and cohesive entries stand out.
+Because judges evaluate 10-15 cases, clear, concise, and cohesive entries stand out.
 Be sure to tell a story, linking each section of the entry form to the next.
 As you write, think about how you can streamline your case into an easy read for the judges.
 Judges will be looking at your case with a critical eye.
 Think through questions they may have and address them in your case.
 Judges are matched with cases that do not prove to be conflicts of interest - judges cannot score cases from a brand they work on or a competitor of that brand.
 It is important to provide clear context for the brand's industry, as judges may not be aware of category nuances.
 Limit industry jargon & define any industry terms.

-Two Phases of Judging

-Round One Final Round Each judge reviews up to 20 cases across a range of categories.
+Two Phases of Judging ROUND 1 ROUND 2 Each judge reviews 10-15 cases across all categories.
+They review these cases without comparison to other entries within other categories.
+Judges participate independently and score at their own pace.
 Finalists are reviewed against other finalists in the same category.
-Judges review up to 20 cases in a full-day group Judges review cases across a mix of categories, without comparison to other judging session. entries in each category.
+Judges review 10-15 cases in a full- day group judging session.
 Judges discuss the merits of each finalist case.
-Judges participate independently.

-Both Rounds

-The written case is reviewed before the creative work.

-Judges score each case individually.

-Judges provide written feedback for each case.
+BOTH ROUNDS - The written case is reviewed before the creative work. - Judges score each case individually. - Judges provide written feedback for each case.
 Entrants can access this feedback via the Insight Guide.

-- "Start with the executive summary before you try to write individual sections.
-Get your overall story really strong, crisp, clear, and inspiring." - "Be sure to provide context; most judges don't know your category or what success looks like." - "While all of the information is important, remember that this is read as one of many entries by judges.
-Go back and ensure that you are using the most impactful, focused information to help them make a decision." - "The entrants who build their cases from a place of honesty, authenticity, and simplicity vs. marketing jargon were really the strongest." - "Ensure that the 'insights' somehow tie to a human behavior.
+Top Entry Tips "Start with the executive summary before you try to write individu sections.
+Get your overall story really strong, crisp, clear, and inspi

+"Be sure to provide context; most judges don't know your category or what success looks like."

+"While all of the information is important, remember that this is read as one of many entries by judges.
+Go back and ensure that you are using the most impactful, focused information to help them make a decision."

+"The entrants who build their cases from a place of honesty, authenticity, and simplicity vs. marketing jargon were really the strongest."

+"Ensure that the 'insights' somehow tie to a human behavior.
 A data point is not an insight, it's what the data point means to your brand, target or audience that makes it an insight."

+ual

+iring."

+"Create a strong tie between the execution and the results."

+"Make sure your creative reel doesn't just

+6

+reiterate what you said in your entry.
+Use it to complement that information."

+9

+8

-- "Create a strong tie between the execution and the results." - "Make sure your creative reel doesn't just reiterate what you said in your entry.
-Use it to complement that information." - "Connect results to objectives very clearly.
-Don't try to fake it and write objectives to meet existing results.
-We can tell and will ding you for it." - "Advertising principles should apply to case studies too: write them in a way that engages judges, focus on how your campaign helped achieve your brand's objectives and don't over-complicate it.
-Less is more!" - "Check for grammar, typos, math, and inconsistencies."
+you for it."

+"Advertising principles should apply to case studies too: write them in a way that engages judges, focus on how your campaign helped achieve your brand's objectives and don't over-complicate it.
+Less is more."